-Based on a review of the EPA's EJSCREEN (Environmental Justice Mapping and Screening) tool, the proposed project is in an area with high concentrations of environmental justice populations; minority populations make up a significant percentage of the total population.
-Therefore, TVA conducted a more detailed evaluation using 2020 USCB Decennial Census data and 2015-2019 American Community Survey data to identify specific block groups within the study area that exceed environmental justice thresholds.
-Figure 3-2 identifies the block groups within the study area that meet the specified criteria as environmental justice minority and/or low-income populations.
+Based on a review of the EPA's EJSCREEN (Environmental Justice Mapping and Screening) tool, the proposed project is in an area with high concentrations of EJ populations; minority populations make up a significant percentage of the total population.
+Therefore, TVA conducted a more detailed evaluation using 2020 USCB Decennial Census data and 2015-2019 American Community Survey data to identify specific block groups within the study area that exceed EJ thresholds.
+Figure 3-2 identifies the block groups within the study area that meet the specified criteria as EJ minority and/or low-income populations.